Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - About us:
     - This talks about the purpose of the website in a few short words.

-- Bottom Links:
-    - Each page has relevant links (except Memory Game) to give a child a quick click option when they are done with a certain page; instead of scrolling right back up.

 - Footer:
     - Footer is consistent on all pages.
     - This has given access to all main social media platforms.
 Each link will open in a separate tab in a new browser window.